fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

           echo 'subjectAltName=DNS:localhost,IP:<ip-address>')

-    Update `<ip-address>` with the ip address of machine running the FDO service.
+    Update `<ip-address>` with the IP address of machine running the FDO service.

 2. Generate Keystore using fresh key and certificate.